-8.2.2 Wireless/E-Banking Technology Risk Management
+8.2.2 Wireless/E-Banking Technology Risk Management under BASEL

-For overall e-banking risk management, FIs are advised to refer to the "Risk Management Principles for Electronic Banking" issued by the Basel Committee on Banking Supervision in July 2003.
-FIs may use these principles as a starting point for their e-banking risk management and may tailor these to suit the level and complexity of their BB operations.
+Additionally, for overall e-banking risk management, FIs are advised to refer to the "Risk Management Principles for Electronic Banking" issued by the Basel Committee on Banking Supervision in July 2003.
+FIs may use these principles as a starting point for their e-banking risk management and may tailor these to suit the level and complexity of their \mathcal{BB} operations.
 The text of the principles is given in appendix A and a detailed explanation of these principles and several other sound practices can be found in the above referred document.